English: Bicycle touring in Tibet, summer 2020. Looking for companions for this and other trips.

 an anti-spam technique.]

-web site (this page): akos.us
+Web site (this page): akos.us

 I enjoy mountain bicycling both locally and bicycle touring in third world countries.

-pedestrian paths, "bicycles prohibited" from the "bike lane" and prohibited electric trains.
-The quotes are actually what the signs said or still say.
+pedestrian paths, "bicycles prohibited" from the "bike lane".
+The quotes are actually what the signs

-I served as president of the Modern Transit Society (MTS) and was also editor of its newsletter, Guideway, from 1982 to 2003.
+I served as president or vice-president of the Modern Transit Society (MTS) and was also editor of its newsletter, Guideway, from 1982 to 2003.
 I wrote about half the articles.
 I was vice-president of the Silicon Valley Bicycle Coalition, and edited Spinning Crank, for one year.
 I wrote many articles about bicycling and transportation economics.
 I was the primary author of the Free Market for Transportation Plan and am the author of Conflict of Transportation Competitors.Earlier, at my request, the County Supervisors in 1991 put a stop to the highway engineer's practice and future plans to destroy bike lanes and sidewalks when adding more lanes for automobiles, and required pedestrian paths along all expressways [which County highway engineers never complied with].

-In 2003, I had great successes again, in a new policy by the County Supervisors that support pedestrians on shoulders and paths, and a modification of the Sunnyvale ordinance that also allows pedestrians on shoulders and paths.
+In 2003, I had great successes again, in a new policy by the County Supervisors that support pedestrians on shoulders and paths, and a modification of the Sunnyvale ordinance that allows pedestrians on shoulders and paths.
 Details are in the Expressway topics, links page.
 For a comprehensive report I authored, see Analyses of Pedestrians along Expressways.
 See why I was so involved in the struggle for the rights of pedestrians and bicyclists.

 In the early 1980s, I was a leading advocate, through the Modern Transit Society, for the successful return of light rail transit to Santa Clara County.